matthewstclaire/matthewstclaire/README.md

 **Bio**
 <ul>
-  <li>:computer:I started programming in Ruby due to it's easy to read format.
+  <li>:computer: I started programming in Ruby due to it's easy to read format.
 Since that time I now spend the majority of my time in Javascript and React.</li>
-  <li>:rocket:Passionate about building strong UI, that has been my main focus.</li>
+  <li>:rocket: Passionate about building strong UI, that has been my main focus.</li>
-  <li>:no_mouth:Currently working with a top secret startup setting out to create a more customer centric product.
+  <li>:no_mouth: Currently working with a top secret startup setting out to create a more customer centric product.
-  <li>:pray:Along with my side projects I am seeking a new full time opportunity.
+  <li>:pray: Along with my side projects I am seeking a new full time opportunity.
 Somewhere supportive, yet challenging.</li>
-  <li>:heart:A father of an incredible 8 year old.
+  <li>:heart: A father of an incredible 8 year old.
 Many of the projects I build have her in mind.</li>
-  <li>:martial_arts_uniform:My whole family and I train Brazilian Jiu-Jitsu.
+  <li>:martial_arts_uniform: My whole family and I train Brazilian Jiu-Jitsu.
 If you train then feel free to connect on this with me!</li>
  </ul>
 <br>